MetroCard: Student MetroCard

-The Student MetroCard is issued to New York City public and private school students who live within the city limits.
-It allows free access to the NYCT buses and trains, depending on the distance traveled between their school and their home.
-The card program is managed by the NYCDOE Office of Pupil Transportation.
+The Student MetroCard was issued to New York City public and private school students who live within the city limits.
+It allowed free access to the NYCT buses and trains, depending on the distance traveled between their school and their home.
+The card program was managed by the NYCDOE Office of Pupil Transportation.
+In NYC, these cards were replaced by Student OMNY cards.
 In Nassau County, Student MetroCards are issued by individual schools which have pre-paid for the cards.
+In Westchester County, cards are also issued, but cost $58 per month, or $580 a school year.

-The DOE issues different colors of cards to students who live in New York City.
-Orange cards are given to students who are in grade K-6.
-Green cards are given to students who are in grades 7-12.
-Student MetroCards are allowed on the New York City Subway, non-express MTA buses, and the Staten Island Railway.
+The DOE issued different colors of cards to students who live in New York City.
+Orange cards were given to students who are in grade K-6.
+Green cards were given to students who are in grades 7–12.
+Student MetroCards were allowed on the New York City Subway, non-express MTA buses, and the Staten Island Railway.
 Formerly, there was also a half-fare card that could only be used on non-express buses, discontinued in mid-2019.
-Red cards are issued to students and parents when there is a school bus work stoppage.
-Blue and purple cards are issued to Nassau County students and are only allowed to use the cards on NICE buses.
+Red cards were issued to students and parents when there is a school bus work stoppage.
+Blue-and-purple cards are issued to Nassau County students and are only allowed to use the cards on NICE buses.
 Up to three trips per day may be made on student MetroCards, though four-trip MetroCards can be authorized individually for students who must make more than one transfer between home and school.

-Students who receive a student MetroCard must live:
+Students who received a student MetroCard must live: